kali-y23/pathfinder/README.md

 Includes the libmx library with various analogues of standard C functions.

 **Usage:**
 Requires a file as an input.
-First line of a file must be a number of vertices, remaining lines contain distances between isles, in the format shown below.
+First line of a file must be the number of vertices, remaining lines contain distances between vertices, in the format shown below.

 ```bash
 cat -e example.txt